Work Life Balance – Managing a Business and Family Life

 Click here for the whole Diary of a North London Locksmith series.

+I operate as a locksmith in High Barnet (EN4, EN5) covering London and Hertfordshire.
 In my last diary post “Family Business – Team Slane!”
 I mentioned that working as a family business has its advantages and that it does come with its challenges.
 In this post I will share with you how we manage work life balance as a North London based family run locksmith business.

 As well as being a Locksmith I am a husband and father of 2 fantastic children.
 A girl 12, and a boy nearly 9.
 I have to admit that balancing work and family life has not been something that I find easy.
 It is a constant challenge.